Chronic Prostatitis Clinic: Approach to Diagnosis and Treatment

 Here are some specific titles that you can click on to buy from Amazon.com:

-Just Released May 2008!
 A book devoted to all aspects of Chronic Prostatitis edited by me with contributions by leading clinicians, researchers and scientists from around the world.
 Topics covered include: Evaluating Prostatitis, Acute Prostatitis, Chronic Bacterial Prostatitis, Quality of Life and Economic Impact, Sexual Function and Infertility in Prostatitis, Interstitial Cystitis in Men as well as chapters that focus on individual therapies including antibiotics, alpha blockers, phytotherapy, pelvic physical therapy, pain management and more.

 Other books of interest: